 Chimney Relining: The reasons and the options

-How do I know which liner is best for me?
+How is relining done & how do I know which liner is best for me?

 Regardless of your chimney’s age, it is important to have it annually inspected for any damages or leaks in the lining.
 Neglecting liner problems can cause chimney overheating and fires as well as potential exposure to dangerous fumes and byproducts.
 Give us a call to have your chimney lining thoroughly inspected!